siadat/benchttp/README.md

 # benchttp

 Benchttp implements the most commonly used features of `ab`.
+Benchmarks could be limited by either the number of requests (`-n`) or total duration (`-d`).

-This project is under active development and its behavior might changes.
+**Note**: This project is under active development and there might be bugs.
-File an issue if you've found a bug.
+File an issue if you've found one.
+Thank you!

 ## Install